jopdorp/nand2tetris-verilog/README.md

 ```console
 $ brew install python
 ```
-#### ModelSim:
+####ModelSim:
 This should work with any licensed edition of ModelSim
 You can get a free, licensed copy of ModelSim starter edition from Intel:
 http://fpgasoftware.intel.com/18.1/?edition=standard&download_manager=dlm3&product=modelsim_ae#tabs-2
 First you have to register, then you can download the ModelSim installer.

-Windows:
-In windows the installation is very easy, just follow the instructions in the installer.
+Follow the instructions in the installer.

-Mac OS X:
-Should be just following the installer, same as Windows.

-Linux:
-Redhat should be easy, but if you are using another distro.
-For example Ubuntu, there can be some problems, see the troubleshooting section.

-#### Configuration:
+####Configuration:

 Put the ModelSim bin directory on your PATH environment variable.
 I added to the bottom of ~/.zshrc, ~/.bashrc for bash and ~/.bash_profile for Mac OS X